Gate City, Virginia: History

-By the beginning of the twentieth-century, Gate City was one of several "boom towns" located in southwestern Virginia.
+By the beginning of the twentieth century, Gate City was one of several "boom towns" located in southwestern Virginia.
 Although the streets were little more than dirt byways in the town, the area was a vibrant commercial and transportation center.
 Up to six daily passenger trains passed through Gate City.
 The town also had a railroad log yard where logs from all over the county were stored and then loaded to be later transported by train.
 Iron ore from the Snowflake and Nickelsville areas as well as glass sand from the south of Clinch Mountain were manufactured and shipped from Gate City.
 In addition, the town had a thriving manufacturing center in the area of Water Street where wood pumps, staves, sleds, and harnesses were built.
 By 1915, the town supported two livery stables on Willow Street and a blacksmith shop on Jackson Street, as well as a dentist's office, an ice plant, a casket shop, and a furniture manufacturing business.
 By the 1930s, Gate City had three movie theaters, banks, and a hotel.
 The town also had two businesses that dealt with auto sales and repairs.

 By the 1950s and 1960s, the town's momentum was slowing.
-As industry in Kingsport, Tennessee (6 miles to the south) attracted Gate City residents, several local businesses and small manufacturing companies shut down.
+As industry in Kingsport, Tennessee (six miles to the south) attracted Gate City residents, several local businesses and small manufacturing companies shut down.
 By 2010, many former commercial buildings stood vacant, but the Gate City Historic District was newly listed on the National Register of Historic Places.

-Pilot Flying J, the largest network of service station/travel centers in North America operating in 44 states and 6 Canadian provinces, and headquartered in Knoxville, TN, was started in Gate City in 1958.
+Pilot Flying J, the largest network of service station/travel centers in North America, operating in 44 states and six Canadian provinces, and headquartered in Knoxville, Tennessee, was started in Gate City in 1958.